Limit Login Attempts Reloaded Plugin

 What do I do if all users get blocked?

 If you are using contemporary hosting, it’s likely your site uses a proxy domain service like CloudFlare, Sucuri, Nginx, etc. They replace your user’s IP address with their own.
-If the server where your site runs is not configured properly (this happens a lot) all users will get the same IP address.
+If your server is not configured properly, all users will get the same IP address.
 This also applies to bots and hackers.
 Therefore, locking one user will lead to locking everybody else out.
-If the plugin is not using our Cloud App, this can be adjusted using the Trusted IP Origin setting.
-The cloud service intelligently recognizes the non-standard IP origins and handles them correctly, even if your hosting provider does not.
+In the free version of the plugin, this can be adjusted using the Trusted IP Origin setting.
+In the premium version, the cloud service intelligently recognizes the non-standard IP origins and handles them correctly, even if your hosting provider does not.

 What settings should I use In the plugin?